 Starting up a conversation with a stranger.

-Getting a new hairstyle. …and the list goes on.
+Jumping out of an airplane (with a parachute of course) …and the list goes on.

 Everyone’s comfort zone is different, and what may expand your horizons may paralyze someone else.

 Says Alan Henry in his article The Science of Breaking Out of Your Comfort Zone (and Why You Should)

 - What is something you’d like to do you’ve been holding back?
 Please share in the comments so I can cheer you on.